API Reference

 typedef void (*PAPPGUARDAPPCALLBACK)(int type, int code, const char *pData);

-APPGUARDAPPCALLBACK function must be implemented by the customer company.
-It is a callback function that receives events about the operation process and security violations of the AppGuard security service, and must be sent as a parameter to the APPGUARD_INIT function.
+The APPGUARDAPPCALLBACK function must be implemented by the customer to receive events related to the operation of the AppGuard security service and security violations.
+This function must be passed as a parameter to the APPGUARD_INIT function.

 | Parameter | Description |